choojun/SmartFAQAssistant/README.md

+*Building a Smart FAQ Assistant with Streamlit & Embeddings*

 **Goal:**

 Create a Streamlit web application that allows users to ask questions about heart, lung, and blood-related health topics.
 The app will use the provided [`qa_dataset_with_embeddings.csv`](https://drive.google.com/file/d/1g6DaU_WcdlHFYlSoeVqEzyFVq05IiKQq/view?usp=drive_link) dataset, its corresponding embeddings (`Question_Embedding` column), and an appropriate embedding model to find the most relevant answer.